moisoni97/google-inapp-billing/README.md

 }
 ```

-Call it in the `onProductsPurchased` callback (from the application-level class):
+Call the above method in the `onProductsPurchased` callback (from the application-level class):

 ```java
 @Override